Here's what has caused Facebook, WhatsApp and Instagram to be taken down

 Instagram displayed a 5xx service error on web browsers.

-The platforms are slowly starting to return – with Facebook working again – however it is not possible to actually post on Facebook as of 11pm GMT.

-Facebook’s chief technology officer Mike Schroepfer earlier explained that the outage had been caused by a ‘networking issue’.
+Facebook’s chief technology officer Mike Schroepfer has explained that the outage was caused by a ‘networking issue’.

 He tweeted: ‘*Sincere* apologies to everyone impacted by outages of Facebook powered services right now.
 We are experiencing networking issues and teams are working as fast as possible to debug and restore as fast as possible.’